nalizadeh/FamChat/README.md

 router and firewall.
 These include, for example, port sharing or forwarding for HTTP / HTTPS and WS / WSS.
 You may also have to set up your own certificates to use HTTPS and WSS.

-My default settings for ports are as follows
+The default settings for ports are as follows

 ```
 HTTP: 8080